cwcaude/cwcaude.github.io/about.md

 1. Reverse Engineer and add tuning support for new Vehicles

-- Read/Write assembly code
+    - Read/Write Assembly code
     - Understand and utilize 3rd party documentation
     - Develop Scripts and IDA plugins to assist/improve workflow

 2. Maintain scripts/tools used during development
 3. Troubleshoot and fix software bugs reported to the team